JessiP23/new-ui/README.md

 - **Single Postgres tenant** – All workloads (ingest, jobs, analytics) share the Supabase instance.
 This simplifies operations but makes IO contention more likely under high load.
 - **Polling worker** – The worker polls Supabase rather than reacting to push events.
 Polling is simple but wastes cycles when the queue is idle and introduces latency between enqueue and execution.
 - **Service-role credentials** – The backend relies on Supabase’s service key.
 Compromise of the API server would expose full DB access; rotate keys regularly and gate deployment.
-- **Synchronous ingestion** – `/submissions` performs batched upserts inline.
-Large payloads may increase request latency, though batching mitigates per-insert overhead.
+- **Synchronous ingestion** – `/submissions` performs batched UPSERTs inline; very large batches increase client latency because the API waits for DB writes to finish.
+- **Mitigation** – prefer chunked uploads or an async ingestion path (202 + background worker) for very large datasets to reduce timeouts and worker contention.

 ### Scaling options